stefanofa/awesome/TOPICS.md

 ## e2e-testing

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.

+## electron

+*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
+It allows testing Chromium, Firefox and WebKit with a single API.

+*   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer

+*   [upscayl/upscayl](https://github.com/upscayl/upscayl) - 🆙 Upscayl - #1 Free and Open Source AI Image Upscaler for Linux, MacOS and Windows.

+*   [electron/forge](https://github.com/electron/forge) - :electron: A complete tool for building and publishing Electron applications

+*   [Noovolari/leapp](https://github.com/Noovolari/leapp) - Leapp is the DevTool to access your cloud

 ## end-to-end-testing